yenchenchou/Apache-Spark-Pet-Owners-Prediction-on-YouTube-Comments/README.md

 ## Result
 I had 88% of accuracy the 89% recall on the Logistic Regression.
 Here I emphasized more on the recall since the goal is to identify the pets owners as possible.
-After that, I could make sure that the three points I made on the insights could be made into practice.
+With the ability to predict pets onwers, the statements I made could be put those business strategy into practice.